Former FTX CEO Sam Bankman-Fried arrested in the Bahamas | Law-Order

 Former FTX CEO Sam Bankman-Fried arrested in the Bahamas

+The firm filed for bankruptcy on November 11, when it ran out of money after the cryptocurrency equivalent of a bank run.Earlier this evening, Bahamian authorities arrested Samuel Bankman-Fried at the request of the US Government, based on a sealed indictment filed by the United States Attorneys Office for the Southern District of New York, US Attorney Damian Williams said in a statement Monday.

-The former CEO of failed crypto firm FTX Sam Bankman-Fried has been arrested in the Bahamas at the request of the US government, the US attorney's office in New York said on Monday.
+The former CEO of failed cryptocurrency firm FTX, Sam Bankman-Fried, was arrested on Monday in the Bahamas at the request of the US. government, US and Bahamian authorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)